Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Additionally, the diaphragm connects to and affects the thoracic and lumbar erectors, quadratus lumborums in the low back, and the psoas muscle that crosses the rim of the pelvis to connect the legs to the spine.
 These are all important muscles in moving and stabilizing the spine, and any one of them not working properly can have system-wide effects in the body.
 So as you can see, the proper functioning of the diaphragm is essential for a body that moves effectively and effortlessly.

 Lucky for yogis, the practice offers many wonderful tools to unravel the negative effects of modern lifestyle.
 Simple diaphragmatic breathing, restorative postures, meditation, mindful movement through yoga poses, the coordination of breath and movement, and a focus on alignment can all help relieve tension in the diaphragm and deepen the breath.
 When the diaphragm is less tense, your core muscles have a better chance of stepping up to their primary task.
 As you optimize your breathing, you might see all kinds of other changes happening you didn’t expect.

-3 Ways to Relax the Diaphragm and Connect to Your Core
+3 Ways to Relax the Diaphragm and Build Core Strength

 About Our Expert

 Gry Bech-Hanssen is currently working toward her 500-hour yoga teacher training with Tiffany Cruikshank.
 Based in Oslo, Norway, she has a background in contemporary dance and has been teaching movement for well over 10 years.
 She teaches yoga and pilates in groups and therapeutic private sessions, and is also trained in Structural Bodywork, massage, and Neurokinetic Therapy.
 Gry is passionate about using yoga in combination with all the other tools in her tool box to help people make lasting changes in their bodies and lives.
 You can find more about her at www.somawork.no.